johnsonj561/Project-Portfolio/README.md

 Successfully connected to MongoDB
 ```

-Point browser to localhost:3000 to view the home page.
+Visit localhost:3000 to view the home page.

 ## Creating Admin User